 For the successful execution of this strategy, DSPA will continue monitoring and evaluating its performance on an ongoing basis.
 DSPA may consider publishing an annual sustainability report.
-Such a report would serve as a comprehensive overview, enabling stakeholders to remain informed about DSPA's advancements in climate action, alongside its broader environmental and social impacts that extend beyond the scope of this plan.
+Such a report would serve as a comprehensive overview, enabling stakeholders to remain informed about DSPA's advancements in climate action.